joinpursuit/template-pern-project/README.md

 Go to netlify, choose `New site from Git`

-- choose continuos deployment, github.
+- choose continuos deployment, GitHub.
 - configure the netlify app on GitHub

 Follow the prompts to add this project repo to Netlify